snipline/snipcli/README.md

 ## Contributing

-Contributions are welcome, but for new features please open an issue first to discuss it.
+Contributions are welcome.
+For new features please open an issue first to discuss it.

 1. Fork it (<https://github.com/snipline/snipline_cli/fork>)
 2. Create your feature branch (`git checkout -b feature/my-new-feature`)